 MP for Caithness, Sutherland and Easter Ross

-Jamie Stone is a Liberal Democrat MP for Caithness, Sutherland and Easter Ross, first elected in 2017.
-He currently sits on the Space Industry (Indemnities) Bill committee, the Commons Liaison Committee and the Petitions Committee, and has previously served as Liberal Democrat spokesperson for Defence and for Scotland.
+Jamie Stone is the Liberal Democrat MP for Caithness, Sutherland and Easter Ross, first elected in 2017.
+He sits on the Petitions Committee and the Liaison Committee, and since June 2025 has been a member of the Space Industry (Indemnities) Bill committee.
+He has previously served as Liberal Democrat spokesperson for Defence, Scotland and Digital, Culture, Media and Sport, and has held several committee roles.

-Has declared financial interests in land and property (inside or outside the UK), miscellaneous interests, and shareholdings.
+Declares financial interests in land and property (within or outside the UK), miscellaneous interests, and shareholdings.

 Generated 21 February 2026